25sal/redraw_apnea/README.md

 # Python scripts for data elaboration

+Remember to extract the dataset files in the data/subdir

 ## preproc
 The scripts in this package allows preprocessing of dataset file to get an uniform representation for the elaboration of the next steps